Repair reMarkable Cloud & Updates

 …and all the rest

-As elluded earlier, the tablet needs multiple attempts to boot after not being used for a while.
+As eluded earlier, the tablet needs multiple attempts to boot after not being used for a while.
 This fixes itself after at least one partial boot attempt, so I assume it also has something to do with some automatic kind of folder cleanup… Wait, SystemD has something for that!

 The root-cause?